 Prehistoric settlements and Viking heritage at the Land of Legends brings history back to life with recreated Stone Age, Iron Age and Viking Age settlements surrounded by prehistoric pastures.
 The open-air museum features markets, living workshops with costumed craftspeople and this year you can enjoy a unique chance to taste real Viking food!
 An engaging place for children to learn about life in the age of the Flintstones!

 Scandinavia’s oldest town, Ribe, has more to offer than its cathedral and historic townhouses; it also has a Viking heritage centre where you can experience living crafts, costumed interpretive staff and fun and educational activities.
-The centre also hosts a Viking festival with battling Vikings, authentic crafts and markets (30 April – 6 May 2012).
+The centre also hosts a Viking festival with battling Vikings, authentic crafts and markets.

 Viking ring fortresses featured mighty stockades, wooden longhouses and moats, although today only the outlines of these 1,000-year-old fortresses remain.
 There are three ring fortresses in Denmark open to the public – Fyrkat and Aggersborg in Northern Jutland and Trelleborg on Zealand.
-The Trelleborg Viking Ring Fort features a reconstructed Viking longhouse, a visitor’s centre and an annual Viking market with authentic crafts and fun family activities, 14–22 July 2012.
+The Trelleborg Viking Ring Fort features a reconstructed Viking longhouse, a visitor’s centre and an annual Viking market with authentic crafts and fun family activities.

 1,000 years ago, a Viking chieftain was buried in a barrow with his ship, horses, dogs and all his worldly possessions.
 You can visit the site, the small museum and the barrow itself.
 An open museum boatyard by the museum is currently reconstructing the original 22-metre battle hardy Viking ship that will take 32 oarsmen to sail.
 Constructions started in summer 2011.